ruuda/blog/posts/build-system-insights.md

 **A truly reproducible build requires a controlled build environment.**<br>
-Pinning dependencies managed through a language package manager is a great first step towards reproducibility, and pinning the toolchain helps too.
+Pinning dependencies managed through a language package manager is a great first step towards reproducibility, and pinning the toolchain is another big leap.
 However, as long as there are implicit dependencies on the build environment (such as libraries or tools installed through a system package manager), *works on my machine* issues persist.